dwhieb/utilities/checklists/accessibility.md

 - [ ] Allow user to turn off any interruptions (server updates, notifications of live regions, etc.)

-- [ ] Allow user to continue where they left off
+- [ ] Allow user to continue where they left off when they reload the page

-- [ ] User should be able to see which element is focused

 - [ ] It should be clear which page the user is currently on

 - [ ] The purpose of a link should be clear from a) the link text, b) the text of the containing element, or c) the heading above the link

-- [ ] Focusing on an element should not trigger any major changes

 - [ ] Controls should not trigger any major changes unless the user expects them to

 - [ ] Don't use block-level links.
 They should be inline.

 - [ ] Do not open links in a new tab (`target=_blank`).
 Users can do this on their own, and it deprives them of the ability to *not* open items in a new tab.

+- [ ] Add keyboard shortcuts for anything that can be clicked.

+- [ ] Include an explicit close button on dialog boxes

+### Focus Management

+- [ ] User should be able to see which element is focused

+- [ ] Focusing on an element should not trigger any major changes

+- [ ] Make non-focusable elements (such as `<p>`, `<h1>`, `<div>`) focusable by adding a `tabindex=0` attribute.
+Avoid using a value other than 0.

+- [ ] Use JavaScript to focus on elements when it would be naturally expected (e.g. a popup dialog, or when it closes)

 ## Understandability